AI-native manufacturing intelligence, built for the kinetic age.

 Your ERP knows tomorrow.
 Machines know yesterday.
 Nobody knows now.

-Senior machinist retires.
-30 years of expertise walks out.
+A senior machinist retires.
+30 years of experience walks out the door.

-Every workaround, setup trick, customer quirk—gone.
-The new operator doesn't know which fixture to use.
-The engineer doesn't know why this part rejects at 2%.
-You start from zero.
+Workarounds, setup tricks, and customer quirks vanish.
+The new operator doesn't know the right fixture.
+The engineer doesn't know why a part rejects at 2%.
+Teams start from scratch—again.

 Saturday at the plant.
 Again.
 This isn't a strategy.

-You push product through on weekends to make deadlines.
-Weekend heroics cover for weekday intelligence failures.
-At $50M, weekend work gets you through.
-At $500M?
-Burnout is guaranteed.
-Overtime kills margins.
+Weekend heroics cover for weekday visibility failures.
+At $50M, it gets you through.
+At $500M, burnout is guaranteed—and overtime eats margins.

 COO.
-Sales.
 CEO.
 Floor Manager.
 You're wearing nine hats.

 This worked when the company was smaller.
 You could be everywhere.
-But you're not managing a $10M operation anymore.
-You're building a $100M one.
+But you're not running a $10M operation anymore—you're scaling a $100M one.
 You can't clone yourself.
 You need to distribute intelligence.

 85% yield.
 15 parts short.
 Which customers affected?
 Unknown.